Envisioning the Future

 Envisioning the Future Conference

-Uniting UK joined with pro-Union people from across Northern Ireland to discuss Northern Ireland’s future in the Union at a conference on 19-20 October.
-Uniting UK’s contribution and the executive summary document can be found below.
+Uniting UK joined with pro-Union people from across Northern Ireland to discuss Northern Ireland’s future in the Union at Envisioning the Future conferences on 19-20 October 2022 and 23 March 2024.

 Conference - Foreward